levoxtrip/PKB/docs/Tools/Deadlines.md

 ## Consequences
 Use real consequences to have little pressure to it.

+Attach a meaningful consequence or reward to your deadlines - If you miss a deadline, you could donate to a cause you don't support or restrict a privilege you enjoy.

 ## Daily Deadline
 Set a task that you have to finish today

+## Projects
+Set smaller checkpoints/dealines